solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 used to calculate the total number of nodes in the tree with the formula:
 `2^maxDepth`.

-Here's a quick TypeScript function for illustration:
+Here’s a quick TypeScript function for illustration:

 ```typescript
 const getMaxDepth = (itemCount: number) => {